Cadelabs/ornabook/src/Glossary.md

 #### ORN
 The Orna Representative Network, a group of players that gathers feedback from the community and frequently discusses it with the [Northern Forge](#nf--nfs) team.

+#### OS
+1. _Othersouls_, lower-tier fighters in the Conqueror's guild for higher-tier players.
+2. _One shot_, killing in a single turn.

 #### OT
 Origin Town, the area one sets as their origin place.